 The guidelines are based upon the level of disruption, from low to high, which can include the immediate suspension of the student from the class for that day see board policy 410-Student Conduct.

-The dean of student development is the primary administrator of discipline for unacceptable conduct or for conduct which involves infraction of college rules and regulations.
+The dean of student success is the primary administrator of discipline for unacceptable conduct or for conduct which involves infraction of college rules and regulations.
 The dean (or designee) will initiate disciplinary sanctions in accordance with these regulations.
 Disciplinary proceedings are not judicial trials and need not conform to the procedural formality of a trial.

 During interim suspension, the student will be denied access to the campus (including classes) and/or all other college activities or privileges for which the student might otherwise be eligible.
 The student will be notified of the interim suspension by certified mail.
+Additionally, the interim suspension may be effective immediately by verbal notice from the Dean of Student Success (or designee) with a letter by certified mail to follow.

 Students who are prohibited from attending classes or courses in which they are currently enrolled because of disciplinary sanctions may not be entitled to a refund of tuition.